andresygerlin-wq/pay-calculator/000_📚README.md

 ### 3. Loop Comparison: Countdown Timer
 Demonstrates the same countdown functionality using both "for" and "while" loops.

+### 4. Smallest Number Finder
+Find the minimum value in a list using robust initialization with "None" to handle edge cases.

 ## How to run
 Execute the script using Python 3:
 ```bash